Understanding Accounts Receivable (AR) for businesses with examples

 Looking to automate accounting processes?
 Try Nanonets accounting automation software to streamline all your accounting receivable processes.

 Accounts receivable (AR) is an asset on a company's balance sheet.
-It represents the total amount of money the company owes its customers, less any amounts that have already been paid.
+It represents the total amount of money the company owes its customers, less any already paid amounts.
 In other words, accounts receivable is the money a company expects to receive in the future from its customers.

 This guide will teach you everything you need to know about accounts receivable, including what it is, how to record it, and why it's essential.

 Accounts receivable is a legal obligation that a customer owes to a company for products or services that have been delivered but not yet paid for.
-It is recorded on the company's balance sheet as an asset since it represents money that the company is owed and will eventually receive.
+It is recorded on the company's balance sheet as an asset since it represents money the company owes and will eventually receive.

 Invoices are the most common type of accounts receivable.
 When a company provides goods or services to a customer, it will send an invoice to the customer detailing the amount owed.
-The customer then has a certain period of time to pay the invoice, typically 30 days.
+The customer has a certain period to pay the invoice, typically 30 days.

-Once the invoice is paid, the accounts receivable is reduced by the amount of the payment.
-If the customer does not pay the invoice within the specified time period, the accounts receivable is still recorded on the company's balance sheet as an outstanding debt.
+Once the invoice is paid, the accounts receivable is reduced by the payment amount.
+If the customer does not pay the invoice within the specified period, the accounts receivable is still recorded as an outstanding debt on the company's balance sheet.

 Accounts Receivable Example

-An example of accounts receivable would be if a writing company was hired to produce a report for a client.
+An example of accounts receivable would be if a writing company were hired to produce a report for a client.
 The writing company would then generate an invoice for the client detailing the amount owed.
-Once the job is complete, and the product/service has been delivered, the client then has a certain period of time to pay the invoice.
+Once the job is complete and the product/service has been delivered, the client has a certain period to pay the invoice.

 This amount will be marked as "accounts receivable" until the client pays the invoice.
 Once the payment is received, the accounts receivable will be recorded as "cash" or "revenue" on the company's financial statements.
 Different bookkeepers and accounting software programs may use different terms for accounts receivable, but the concept is always the same.

 If a client does not pay an invoice within the specified time frame, the accounts receivable will become a "bad debt."
-This means that the company is not likely to receive payment and will have to write off the loss.
-Bad debts are also recorded on financial statements, but they are reported separately from accounts receivable.
+This means the company will not likely receive payment and will have to write off the loss.
+Bad debts are also recorded on financial statements but reported separately from accounts receivable.

 Benefits of Accounts Receivable